 Grades Earned for Study Abroad

 You will receive a grade for every course you take abroad.
 There is no “pass/fail” for courses taken abroad.
-However, not all grades students receive for their course work abroad will be recorded on their Baruch transcript.
-Depending on the program, the credit for the courses you take abroad will be recorded on your transcript as transfer credit or as “GPA credit.”
+However, not all grades students receive for their course work abroad will be displayed on their Baruch transcript.
+In addition, depending on the program, the credit for the courses you take abroad will be considered either as transfer credit or as “GPA credit.”